unitaryfund/mitiq/docs/source/guide/pec-3-options.md

 It is possible to define a qubit-independent {class}`.OperationRepresentation` by setting the option `is_qubit_dependent` to `False`.

-In this case, a signle {class}`.OperationRepresentation` representing a gate acting on some arbitrary qubits can be used to mitigate the same gate even if acting on different qubits.
+In this case, a single {class}`.OperationRepresentation` representing a gate acting on some arbitrary qubits can be used to mitigate the same gate even if acting on different qubits.

 ```{code-cell} ipython3